Spatial Graph Database Fundamentals for Python

 ) -> Optional[Dict[str, Any]]:

-"""Async spatial routing with bounding-box pre-filter and cost-aware traversal."""
+"""Async spatial routing with a bounding-box pre-filter and cost-aware traversal."""

 # Bounding box for spatial index pruning (EPSG:4326). ~0.05deg margin ≈ 5.5km buffer.